3SUM/cactus/README.md

 # Cactus 2.0

-League of Legends Summoner Name turbo/sniper.

-After taking time off from this project and many requests to fix this tool, I am back.

-Cactus 2.0 will be an improved version of the original.
+Cactus 2.0 will be an improved version of the original project.
 It is currently in the early stages of development.

 ***NOTE:*** The original version of Cactus is now under [Cactus 1.0](https://github.com/3SUM/cactus/tree/master/cactus-1.0).